BaconBaconBacon/Data-Science-Portfolio/README.md

 ### Manufacturing Process Analysis
 Somewhat simple SQL query creating upper and lower control limits for an industrial process.
 Stored in a Python notebook.

+### NGO Impact Analysis
+Answering questions about a hypothetical NGO's impact on communities.

 ## M.Sc.
 Thesis Excerpt
 A chapter from my thesis introducing background information relevant to the results.